 - A nominee's teaching certification must be in good standing with their provincial/territorial governing body.
 Evidence of teaching certification status is required, such as a letter from their province/territory or College of Teachers.

 - Nominees must teach full-time in a Canadian school at the elementary or secondary level.
-Part-time teachers may be nominated, provided they teach the equivalent of 2.5 days a week in a classroom setting, or as defined by provincial/territorial guidelines.
+Part-time teachers or administrators may be nominated, provided they teach the equivalent of 2.5 days per week in a classroom setting, or as defined by provincial/territorial guidelines.

 Posthumous nominations are not accepted.

 Teachers of young children who are not eligible for this award may be eligible for the Prime Minister's Award for Excellence in Early Childhood Education.